model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 A good example of this is compositional reasoning: in some harnesses, we want to prove properties of a particular function (and so want to use its actual implementation), and in other harnesses we want to assume that that function has those properties.

 Users will specify stubs by attaching the `#[kani::stub_by(<original>, <replacement>)]` attribute to each harness function.
-The arguments `original` and `replacement` give the names of functions (as string literals), relative to the crate of the harness (*not* relative to the module of the harness).
+The arguments `original` and `replacement` give the names of functions (as string literals).
+They will be resolved using Rust's standard name resolution rules; this includes supporting imports like `use foo::bar as baz`.
 The attribute may be specified multiple times per harness, so that multiple (non-conflicting) stub pairings are supported.

 For example, this code specifies that the function `mock_random` should be used in place of the function `rand::random` and the function `my_mod::foo` should be used in place of the function `my_mod::bar` for the harness `my_mod::my_harness`: